Buckle: Conventional (belt) buckle

 The belt buckle is the conventional buckle with a frame, bar and prong gives the most reliable and easy-to-use closure for a belt.
 It is not meant, by design, to offer much space for decoration, but for its time-tested reliability.

 Side release buckle

 A conventional snap-fit buckle that is formed by a "male" buckle member—the hook end—and a "female" buckle member—the insertion end.
 The male buckle member consists of a center rod and two spring prongs equally spaced from the center rod.
 The two spring arms each have a retaining block that terminates at the front end.
 The female buckle member has a front open side and two side holes which hold and secure the two spring arms of the male buckle member.
 This sort of buckle may be found connecting many strapped items such as pet harnesses, safety harnesses, personal flotation jackets, fanny packs and other bags, belts, gun slings, and boots.
-It is also known as the "parachute buckle".
+It is also known as the "parachute buckle" or "fastex buckle".
 They are often used in conjunction with tri-glide slides.
+The modern side-release version of the buckle was developed and patented in 1977 by Richard Tracy while working for ITW Nexus, a division of Illinois Tool Works that produced the Fastex line of plastic fasteners.